coredns/deployment/kubernetes/migration/README.md

 This is an example of how these tools could be used by an installer/upgrader...

+0. Check `Default()`, if the Corefile is a default, simply re-deploy the new default over top the old one.
+No migration needed.
+If the Corefile is not a default, continue...
-1. check Deprecated(), if anything is deprecated, warn user, but continue install.
+1. Check `Deprecated()`, if anything is deprecated, warn user, but continue install.
-2. check Unsupported(), if anything is unsupported, abort and warn user (allow user to override to pass this).
+2. Check `Unsupported()`, if anything is unsupported, abort and warn user (allow user to override to pass this).
-3. call Migrate(), if there is an error, abort and warn user.
+3. Call `Migrate()`, if there is an error, abort and warn user.
-4. If there is no error, and the starting Corefile was not a default, pause and ask user if they want to continue with the migration.
+4. If there is no error, pause and ask user if they want to continue with the migration.
 If the starting Corefile was at defaults, proceed use the migrated corefile.